DiackJ/MoodTracker/README.md

 - Multi-step, modal form for users to input their data in a clear step-by-step format.
 - Mood and sleep averages so the user can view how they've been feeling and sleeping over the course of 5 logs.
 - Mood and sleep trends graph to show the user the relationship between their mood and sleep in hopes to recognize patterns.
-- Scalable and modular backend separating entities, DTOs, services and controller endpoints to allow for future building.
+- Scalable and modular backend: separating entities, DTOs, services and controller endpoints to allow for future building.

 ## What I Learned: